aleixpinardell/matlab-tesp/README.md

 Manual installation:
 1. Clone or [download](https://github.com/aleixpinardell/matlab-tesp/archive/master.zip) this repository into your MATLAB's directory, typically `~/Documents/MATLAB`.
 2. Rename the created directory to `+tesp` (the plus sign indicates MATLAB that this directory is a package).
-3. Start using the package by running e.g.:
+3. Start using the package by running commands such as:
 ```
 tesp.transform.epochToDate(0)
+tesp.support.isCartesianState([-7e6 0 0 0 8e3 0])
+tesp.results('myOutputFile.tespout')
 ```